-The present generation of online events (virtual events) allow producers to take attendees through some of the same experiences as attending a physical event.
-The virtual event platforms facilitate design of venues using two dimensional graphical reproductions of physical conference and trade show imagery.
+The present generation of online events (virtual events) allows producers to take attendees through some of the same experiences as attending a physical event.
+The virtual event platforms facilitate the design of venues using two-dimensional graphical reproductions of physical conference and trade show imagery.
 They use physical event terminology for web pages like conference centers, exhibit halls, and networking lounges.
-They also support booths and offer extensive line up of live and on demand programming, collateral, professional networking, social media feeds, gaming and many other engagement options.
+They also support booths and offer an extensive lineup of live and on-demand programming, collateral, professional networking, social media feeds, gaming, and many other engagement options.

 Time Commitment vs. Scope of Programming

 This difference in time allocation is one reason quick-bite webinars have enjoyed significant popularity as the online marketing tool of choice.
-By keeping a webinar duration to an hour or less, the programming fits within what an attendee is able to more easily commit during their busy workday.
+By keeping a webinar duration to an hour or less, the programming fits within what an attendee can more easily commit to during their busy workday.
 Thus, webinars are great hooks to bring an attendee in.
-Where webinars fall short is lack of breadth of programming and limited engagement options, which substantially limits their value as lead nurturing and lead qualification tool.
+Where webinars fall short is a lack of breadth of programming and limited engagement options, which substantially limits their value as lead nurturing and lead qualification tools.

 What’s Next: Personalized Online Events

 The next generation of online events will combine the best of these two worlds, limited attendee time and broad programming, through personalization.
-Once in the event, the attendee will automatically be assigned a relevant account manager for inquiries, receive personalized recommendations on the most relevant not-to-be missed sessions, white papers and collateral, and when available, recommendations on key partners, partner resources and partner contacts for follow up.
-These recommendations will be machine generated, taking into account attendee profile, demographic and predictive models of what has worked best in the past for ‘alike’ attendees.
+Once in the event, the attendee will automatically be assigned a relevant account manager for inquiries, receive personalized recommendations on the most relevant not-to-be-missed sessions, white papers, and collateral, and when available, recommendations on key partners, partner resources, and partner contacts for follow up.
+These recommendations will be machine-generated, taking into account attendee profiles, demographic and predictive models of what has worked best in the past for ‘alike’ attendees.
 The personalization will give attendees an immediate sense of relevance and will establish the event organizer as a trusted partner, aiming to educate and help attendees learn the most about their topics of interest as efficiently as possible.
 The better served the customer, the longer she’ll stay and engage, leading to further nurturing and improved qualification data.

-At Engagez (engagez.com), we strive to offer the best capabilities for hosting the most effective live, simulive (simulated live) and on-demand online events.
-We are investing heavily in personalization and believe it is a crucial enabler for wider adoption of online events by marketers as the tool of choice for demand generation and guiding customers through their purchasing journey.
+At Engagez (engagez.com), we strive to offer the best capabilities for hosting the most effective live, simu-live (simulated live), and on-demand online events.
+We are investing heavily in personalization and believe it is a crucial enabler for the wider adoption of online events by marketers as the tool of choice for demand generation and guiding customers through their purchasing journey.